-This walnut stuffed squash recipe from Veronica Bosgraaf, founder of Pure Organic, is the perfect vegetarian Thanksgiving option.
+Stuffed squash is always delicious and this walnut stuffed squash recipe from Veronica Bosgraaf, founder of Pure Organic, is the perfect vegetarian Thanksgiving option.
 Make them in advance and they’ll heat up in the oven in just 15 minutes—you can pop them in while your host is carving the turkey.
 And they’re so delicious, everyone at the table will want to give them a try.
 That’s a win!

 Walnut Stuffed Squash

-- 2 tablespoons grapeseed oil, plus more for greasing
+- 2 tablespoons grapeseed oil plus more for greasing

 - 4 whole acorn or butternut squashes

 - 1 cup peeled and finely chopped parsnip

 - 2 firm sweet apples such as Gala, Fuji, or Pink Lady